osg-htc/research-facilitation/docs/accounts-and-projects/accounts.md

 ## Process for Creating/Onboarding New OSG Connect Users

+1. Determine correct onboarding process
-1. Reply to account request to schedule engagement meeting
+2. Reply to account request to schedule engagement meeting
-2. Meeting preparation
+3. Meeting preparation
-3. Meet with the applicant
+4. Meet with the applicant
-4. Complete the onboarding process
+5. Complete the onboarding process

+### Special Cases

+Check to see if the account request falls under one of these special cases.
+If so, please follow the [Account Creation Flowchart](https://docs.google.com/spreadsheets/d/1x-ttoFxE7VlMUKyEKa_u454yd_UIdFgiLfdJj0zcBkM/edit?usp=drive_web&ouid=107104347624934509720) to route correctly.

+Special cases exist for:
+ - UChicago
+ - Duke
+ - CMS
+ - ATLAS

+** OSG User School Attendees **

+Individuals who attend the OSG User School in at UWMadison do not need an onboarding meeting and their account creation process can be streamlined.

 ### Reply to Account Request to Schedule Engagement Meeting